Pradyuman7/AssemblyGames/README.md

 Well, no real reason except for the fact that I wanted to make something that is purely hard coded by me and not use someone else's C program to do things with a bit less particularity

+## How I made graphics without using any library

+I used terminal that a simple Linux system has and integrated it with video terminal used long back to animate things on terminal.
+I used special characters that were used in video terminal to make design patterns, unfold / fold / edit them and move them as we need.

 ## This is how the simple snake game looks like:

 ![screenshot from 2018-10-25 13-43-25-2](https://user-images.githubusercontent.com/41565823/47498934-fa242b80-d85e-11e8-9064-1c1d3e55c5f6.png)